Howard C. Pauling -- Cameron

-Due to CDC COVID-19 guidelines and precautions, friends may call at the funeral home.
+Due to CDC COVID-19 guidelines and precautions, the family requests that friends do not visit the residence.
+Friends may call at the funeral home.

 Online condolences may be made at www.aljenkinsfuneralhome.com.